CartoDB/Windshaft-cartodb/README.md

 * configures windshaft to publish cartodb_id as the interactivity layer
 * gets the default geometry type from the cartodb redis store
 * provides an ultra basic infowindow endpoint for windshaft
+* provides an ultra basic map_metadata endpoint for windshaft

 URLs
 ----